Seminumerical exchange (SGX)#

 specifies to compute the Coulomb matrix using density fitting (DF-J) while using SGX for the exchange matrix.

-The pjs option turns on P-junction screening, which means that the three-center integrals are screened by the density matrix.
+Passing pjs=True to sgx_fit sets dfj=True and also turns on P-junction screening (optk=True), which means that the three-center integrals are screened by the density matrix.
 If a three-center integral gets contracted only with negligibly small density matrix elements, it is not computed.
-This feature can only be used with dfj=True.
-If dfj=False and pjs=True, dfj is set to True, and a warning is issued.
-The P-junction screening threshold is determined by mf.direct_scf_tol.
+Because the J-matrix cannot be screened in this manner, optk=True only activates P-junction screening when used with dfj=True.
+If dfj=False, optk is ignored.

 Direct evaluation of the J matrix can be used by setting mf.with_df.direct_j = True, but this is much slower than SGX-J or DF-J and only intended for testing purposes.

 Calling the sgx_fit function on an scf.hf.SCF object returns an equivalent SGXHF object with a with_df attribute that handles SGX integration.
 To use a non-default auxiliary basis (for dfj=True), auxbasis can be specified in the call to sgx_fit.
-In addition, there are various adjustable parameters for SGX:
+The other input option to sgx_fit is pjs.
+If pjs=False (default), dfj=optk=False, otherwise dfj=optk=True.
+In addition, there are various adjustable parameters for SGX that can be set after initialization.

 with_df attributes: